sombriks/sombriks-hq/assets/posts/0012-about-vue-react-css-toolkits.md

 </script>
 ```

-We use the `created` lifecycle hook to call our rest api and onc it returns we
+We use the `created` life cycle hook to call our rest api and onc it returns we
 set the beerlist inside data section, which represents the component state, then
 vue and it's reactivity does the magic of dispatch a redraw.

 You can see topbar, searchbar and beer-item components
 [there](https://github.com/sombriks/rosetta-beer-store/blob/master/beer-store-client-browserify-vuejs/src/components/shell/topbar.vue),